Your 30-Step Path To Financial Freedom And Abundance (Part 1)

-If financial abundance is your goal, you’re likely to get the best results if you combine your favorite Law of Attraction techniques with a concrete plan that focuses on practical transformations.
+If financial freedom and abundance is your goal, you’re likely to get the best results if you combine your favorite Law of Attraction techniques with a concrete plan that focuses on practical transformations.
 This 30-step path to financial freedom and abundance helps you see money in a more positive and productive light and teaches you to strategize in a way that supports long-term financial freedom.

 Let’s start by looking at how you can make the first 15 days an inspiring success!

 Start by being honest with yourself about how you think and feel about money.
 What do you believe about it, and what emotions does it bring up?
 Next, write down five benefits you're excited to see when you achieve financial freedom.
 Finally, resolve to take full responsibility for your money, and affirm that you can change in a way that leads to abundance.

 Conduct a broad overview your financial situation, making some notes about your approach to spending, whether you plan ahead, your saving strategy, your typical way of budgeting, whether you ever get any expert help with your finances, and if you have a good record of setting and keeping financial goals.

 Don't judge yourself negatively here; the goal is just to get a sense of how things are, and what you might want to change.

 Look for financial loose ends you can tie up; get rid of things that make you think about financial difficulties from the past.
 File necessary documents away and shred statements you no longer need.

 4. Create A Good Financial Environment